yanns/circleci-executors/README.md

 ## Current behavior

-No pull requests are opened to update the docker image used for the CircleCI executor.
+When using yaml aliases, no pull requests are opened to update the docker image used for the CircleCI executor.

 ```
+aliases:
+  - &working_directory ~/circleci-executors

 executors:
   rust-docker:
     docker:
       - image: cimg/rust:1.82.0
+    working_directory: *working_directory
 ```

 (version 1.82.0 is outdated: https://circleci.com/developer/images/image/cimg/rust)